A boy used a kids headlamp

 Buying Considerations

-Take a moment to think about the age of your kids and what they’ll be using the headlamp for when purchasing a headlamp.
+Take a moment to think about your kids’ ages and what they’ll be using the headlamp for when purchasing one.
 This will help you decide on the battery type, brightness, and kid-specific features you need.

 Battery Type